kellytdesign/kellytdesign.github.io/src/documents/projects/coffeedesign.html.md

 To continue community building, C&D powers Design On Tap, an informal gathering of designers over drinks; as well as a virtual co-working space to help foster connections and interactions.

-Currently, I’m working on bringing Coffee & Design to other cities across the nation.
+Currently, I’m working on bringing Coffee & Design to other cities across the country.